grelgp/esteban_kendama_blog/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+Make sure you have videos in a folder named videos inside the public folder (ex: /public/videos/*.mp4).

 ## Learn More